nationalarchives/tna-design-toolkit/components/pagination/README.md

 ### Components
 # Pagination
+#### EXPERIMENTAL
+This component is still in it's experimental stages and therefore only works with a small number of pages, there will be future iterations that can help with larger pages and will allow filtering, sorting and ordering.

 Use the Pagination component to help users browse through a long list.

 ![Pagination image](/images/pagination.png "pagination image")